MattVale1/RPSLib/README.md

 // Returns a float value representing the distance between 2 objects, using square magnitude. inspectedDistance = RPS.MathsUtils.Distances.GetFastDistance(fromPos, toPos);

+// If we loaded the current scene Additively, go back to the previous scene and set it as the active scene.
+RPS.SceneManagement.NavigateSceneBack(true);
 ```

 # Class list and functions: